Gordon Cummins: Defendant's testimony

 Cummins chose to testify in his own defence on 27 April.
 He denied any culpability in Oatley's murder; insisting he had been in the company of another woman on 10 February before returning to his billet.
-In reference to Sampson's testimony, Cummins admitted to having lied in his statement to Detective Chief Inspector Edward Greeno that he and Sampson had reconvened outside the Monico Restaurant at approximately 10 p.m., adding the primary reason was that he had been afraid because Greeno had intimidated him in his initial questioning on 16 February, stating to him: "We have a rope around your neck, and we are going to hang you with it" after he had admitted having been in Oatley's company shortly before her murder, but had insisted she had been alive and well when he had last seen her.
-He also claimed to have been too drunk on the evening of her death to recall the actual timing of his whereabouts or actions, adding: "I had not a watch, myself.
+In reference to the fact sections of Sampson's testimony contradicted his own accounts of his movements on the evening of Oatley's death in his statement given to Detective Chief Inspector Greeno, Cummins admitted to having lied in his statement that he and Sampson had reconvened outside the Café Monico at approximately 10 p.m., adding the primary reason was that he had been afraid because Greeno had intimidated him in his initial questioning on 16 February, stating to him: "We have a rope around your neck, and we are going to hang you with it" after he had admitted having been in Oatley's company shortly before her murder, but had insisted she had been alive and well when he had last seen her.
+He also claimed to have been too drunk on the evening of her death to recall the precise timing of his whereabouts or actions, adding: "I had not a watch, myself.
 And, of course, in the dark, one cannot see public clocks."

 "A sadistic sexual murder has been committed here of a ghoulish and horrible type, but of a type which is not at all uncommon, and that has been done by somebody.
 What you have to determine is whether, upon the evidence, it has been proved beyond reasonable doubt that the murderer was the man who stands in the dock.
 His life and liberty are in your hands, but in your hands, also, are the interests of society."

 — Mr Justice Asquith, presenting his summation of the case to the jury prior to their deliberations.
 28 April 1942.

 Both counsels presented their closing arguments to the jury on 28 April.
 Upon completion of both counsels' closing arguments, Mr Justice Asquith delivered his final instructions to the jury.
 This address lasted for more than an hour, with the judge outlining key points presented by both prosecution and defence.
 At 4 p.m., the jury retired to consider their verdict.